tomhoyland/abc/README.md

 **Limitations and Notes**

 1) This does not consider 'the Why' a person, team or organisation would like to ACHIEVE something.
 That is for the client and coach to understand as part of the work they do. **ABC** is only concerned with the path to get there. **ABC** can be used at any time in a coaching conversation, but a coach should be mindful to avoid a premature move to action and change before the Problem and Person are understood.
-2) Clients should consider and reflect on whether the BEHAVIOURS and CAPABILITIES identified are 'right for them'.
+2) Clients should consider and reflect on whether the Behaviours and Capabilities identified are 'right for them'.
 During the use of **ABC** there is a high possibility that a client will uncover that the means to ACHIEVE the outcome being sought does not align with their own values, are not viable or achievable within their constraints or systems.
 This is useful information for both parties, providing the opportunity to change assess progress and decide where to go next.